 - Find happiness in life

-- Take life’s difficulties in stride
+- Take life’s challenges in stride

 - Establish strong, healthy relationships